-Attachment 1 -- COVID-19 Supplement to the Charge for Grand Juries Convening in a Virtual Format
+Attachment 1 - Updated COVID-19 Supplement to the Charge for Grand Juries Convening in a Virtual Format

-Note: The standard grand jury charge (as promulgated by Directive #23-06) would be reissued with the following content:
+Note: The standard grand jury charge (as promulgated by Directive #23-06) would be issued with the following additional content:

 In a few minutes, we will begin the grand jury proceeding.
-You already have signed an oath of secrecy and sworn or affirmed that oath as applied for remote (or video) proceedings.
+I am going to speak with you now about your duty to uphold an oath of secrecy, including as applied for remote (or video) proceedings.
 I am now going to give you some important instructions.
 It is critical that you follow these instructions so please listen carefully.